The Haunted Castle (1921)

 After completing his 1921 film "Journey into the Night," F.W.
 Murnau continued to use very slow-paced, bleak storytelling to experiment with his filmmaking style.

-F.W.
-Murnau in 1921 used "Journey into the Night" and "The Haunted Castle" to experiment and figure out his directing style.
+In 1921, F.W.
+Murnau used "Journey into the Night" and "The Haunted Castle" to experiment and figure out his directing style.
 However, the films themselves are not revolutionary.
 They are forgotten amongst the great silent films and even partially forgotton among Murnau's career.
 However, they appear necessary for Murnau to figure out what sort of director he is and how he fits into the German cinema landscape.

 Comments